The Agony of Opacity: Foundations for Reflective Interpretability in AI-Mediated Mental Health Support: Appendix A: Key Insights for Reflective Interpretability

-In this paper, we argue that ensuring the safety of AI-mediated mental health support necessitates a more expansive understanding of interpretability, one grounded in how interface design can ensure that users engage in a reflective process of interpreting model outputs, a process we call \textit{reflective interpretability}.
-We ground our argument in empirical clinical research on the altered state of mind of someone experiencing distress, and how that state of mind influences technology perceptions and use.
-We additionally build on theory from medical ethics around how informed consent processes can ensure that the agency of those in distress is preserved, and that they are able to engage with care on their own terms.
-To operationalize these ideas, we translate reflective interpretability practices from four mental health domains into concrete technical foundations for AI-mediated mental health support.
-We conclude with discussion of the tensions associated with more interpretable forms of AI-mediated mental health support, and how design and policy might address these tensions.
+\textbf{Statement of Contributions:} In this paper, we argue that ensuring the safety of AI-mediated mental health support necessitates a more expansive understanding of interpretability, viewed from the end-user's perspective and grounded in the potential for interface design to ensure that users engage in a reflective process of interpreting model outputs.
+We call this process \textit{reflective interpretability}, grounding our argument for its importance in empirical clinical research on the altered state of mind of someone experiencing distress, and how that state of mind influences technology perceptions and use.
+Drawing on reflective interpretability practices from four mental health domains, we propose concrete technical foundations for AI-mediated mental health support that encourages reflection and interpretation.
+As part of each foundation, we also introduce literature from medical ethics (around interpretability as a consent-driven \textit{dialogue}) into the emerging domain of AI safety within mental health contexts.
+We then conclude with a discussion of the potential tensions and risks associated with reflective interpretability, and the role of design and policy towards mitigating these risks.